4 Creative White Bathroom Ideas

 1. Add One Accent Wall

 When using different shades of white, go bold on one wall so that the overall bathroom design is harmonious.
-Consider using Catwalk in Smoky Stiletto, Hawthorne in Refined White, or Costa Clara in Cloud for a striking walk-in shower wall.
+Consider using Hawthorne in Refined White or Costa Clara in Cloud for a striking walk-in shower wall.
 Then use plain white tiles for the rest of the room—on the vanity backsplash, countertops, and floor.
 You could tie the room together visually by adding a thin strip of the accent tile around the room.

 Consider incorporating exposed copper plumbing and rough-textured wood cabinetry into your design to give your bathroom even more visual interest.
 By mixing the bold and subtle tiles, you'll get a white bathroom that's not sterile and overpowering.